thiagobarbosa/quorum-api/README.md

 If you want to contribute to this project, feel free to open a pull request or start a discussion in the issues section.

 ## License
-This project is licensed under the MIT License.
+This project is under the [MIT license](https://github.com/thiagobarbosa/quorum-api/tree/main?tab=MIT-1-ov-file).